evelyn-2022/CSNotes/FrontEnd/JavaScript/Asynchronous.md

 };
 ```

-3. `fetch` promise only rejects when there's no internet connection.
+3. `fetch` promise only rejects when there's _no internet connection_.
 But with status code 404 or 403 error, the `fetch` method will still get fulfilled, so `catch` cannot pick up this error.
 The response will contain an `ok` property which can be either `true` or `false`, and we can use it to throw new error.
 This will immediately reject the promise and pass down to `catch` method.
 This error message will be shown in `err.message`:

 ```javascript
 const getCountryData = function (country) {